PASSIONLab/HUNTRESS/README.md

 The path and name of the the noisy matrix is given in input_file

 The reconstructed error free matrix is written in output_file.
 Output file name must end with ".CFMatrix" for proper operation

 Algchoice defines the version of the algorithm to be used.
-Algchoice
+Algchoice=
-= "FN" for matrices that only have false negatives
+- "FN" for matrices that only have false negatives
-= "FPFN" for matrices that have both false positives and false negatives = "NAFPFN" for matrices that have false positives , false negatives and NA (entries that could not be read) entries  that are marked as 3 approx_method defines which approximation will be used for number wise column ordering approx_method = 0 columns are ordered wrt. how many other columns they overlap
+- "FPFN" for matrices that have both false positives and false negatives
+- "NAFPFN" for matrices that have false positives , false negatives and NA (entries that could not be read) entries  that are marked as 3

+approx_method defines which approximation will be used for number wise column ordering approx_method =
+- 0 columns are ordered wrt. how many other columns they overlap
-              = 1 columns are ordered wrt. the number of ones they contain.
+- 1 columns are ordered wrt. the number of ones they contain.

- auto_tune = automatically adjusts hist_coeff to minimize 1-0 switches from the noisy matrix to reconstructed one auto_tune = 0 OFF
+auto_tune automatically adjusts hist_coeff to minimize 1-0 switches from the noisy matrix to reconstructed one. auto_tune =
+- 0 OFF
-           = 1 ON  (Default)
+- 1 ON  (Default)

- overlap_coeff,hist_coeff = reconstruction parameters if one wants to adjust them.
-USe Autotune instead
+overlap_coeff,hist_coeff arfe reconstruction parameters if one wants to adjust them.
+Use Autotune instead

 postprocessing minimizes the total number of 1->0,0->1 while keeping the topology of the reconstructed graph.
-The files will have extension ".processed" postprocessing = 0 postprocessing OFF
+The files will have extension ".processed". postprocessing =
+- 0 postprocessing OFF
-                = 1 postprocessing ON  (default)    it still finds and writes the unprocessed matrix so keeping this always on is a good idea
+- 1 postprocessing ON  (default)    it still finds and writes the unprocessed matrix so keeping this always on is a good idea

  EXAMPLE:
  ```